Title IX of the Education Acts of 1972 prohibits sex discrimination in the following areas:

 - Investigation of Reports or Informal Complaints: The responsible school official will conduct a prompt, thorough and impartial investigation into the complaint which will include, but is not limited to, interviewing the accuser and the accused, asking each to provide names of witnesses, interviewing potential witnesses, and gathering relevant evidence.
 When sex-based discrimination, harassment, intimidation, and bullying is reported, interim steps will be taken to stop harassment and protect the accuser from further harassment pending outcome of the investigation and/or complaint.
 A thorough investigation is required to protect the accuser, afford due process to the accused, and to ensure resolution of the issue(s).
 A student, or parent or guardian, is not required to attempt resolution through the school site before contacting the District Title IX Coordinator.

 At any time during the process students, parents, or guardians, may contact the Title IX Coordinator to report or file an informal complaint directly with the district.

 Filing a Formal or Uniform Complaint

 Pursuant to Administrative Regulation 1312.3 at any time during the site resolution process students, parents, or guardians may file a Uniform Complaint.
 The complaint must be in writing and state that it is a formal complaint or a Uniform Complaint.
-Uniform Complaint Forms may be obtained from the Office of Student Services.
+Uniform complaint forms may be obtained from the Office of Pupil Services.